 While Nintendo has ignored the F-Zero racing franchise for the past few generations, another company has been busy filling that void.
-Shin’en Multimedia, a name that may Nintendo fans are familiar with, have been crafting their racing series since the Wii.
-First with Fast Racing League, then with Fast Racing Neo on the Wii U. Now the launch of the Nintendo Switch at hand, they’ve released the third game in the series, Fast RMX
+Shin’en Multimedia, a name that may Nintendo fans are familiar with, has been crafting its racing series since the Wii.
+First with Fast Racing League, then with Fast Racing Neo on the Wii U. Now, the launch of the Nintendo Switch at hand, they’ve released the third game in the series, Fast RMX

 Does it measure up to their previous entry?

-Thankfully, not much as changed from then to now.
-It’s still plenty fast, has a huge assortment of vehicles and tracks.
+Thankfully, not much has changed from then to now.
+It’s still plenty fast and has a huge assortment of vehicles and tracks.
 Most of all, it’s still a very fun futuristic racer and one that every Nintendo Switch owner should have in their catalog.
-That said, I know many are hoping that this game is similar to the F-Zero series and to that, I have to say that it isn’t.
-The Fast Racing series is more akin to the Wipeout series, as opposed to the missing in action Nintendo racer
+That said, I know many are hoping that this game is similar to the F-Zero series, and to that, I have to say that it isn’t.
+The Fast Racing series is more akin to the Wipeout series, as opposed to the missing-in-action Nintendo racer

 Watching Fast RMX in motion is simply amazing, especially coming from the Nintendo Switch.
-Now, that’s not meant to downplay the system, as I’m amazed at that Shin’en Multimedia as done with the title.
+Now, that’s not meant to downplay the system, as I’m amazed at what Shin’en Multimedia has done with the title.
 Yet, on the other hand, I really shouldn’t, after playing Fast Racing NEO on the Wii U, which was one of my favorite games on the system.
-This time around we’re presented with full 720p (undocked), 1080p (docked) 60fps title, that goes full tilt with portraying a hyper fast racing experience.
+This time around, we’re presented with a full 720p (undocked), 1080p (docked) 60fps title, that goes full tilt with portraying a hyper-fast racing experience.
 What’s more impressive is that the game manages to maintain a consistent 60fps in either resolution.

-The animated tracks, complete with their environment obstacles also make their return.
+The animated tracks, complete with their environmental obstacles, also make their return.
 Fast RMX, has plenty of things happening in the background of tracks and on them.
-From the giant robotic creatures, giant fans that push your car around the track, swinging portions of the track that will send you to your doom and many other obstacles.
+From the giant robotic creatures, giant fans that push your car around the track, swinging portions of the track that will send you to your doom, and many other obstacles.
 There’s a lot of stuff happening, while you’re racing.
-Some of it may be a distraction if you don’t stay focused, which something I learned the hard way.
+Some of it may be a distraction if you don’t stay focused, which is something I learned the hard way.

 While the Switch isn’t the most powerful system out there, it’s amazing what Shin’en Multimedia was able to accomplish on it.
 In this, I’d be doing a great injustice if I didn’t point out the Storm Coast track.
-You’ll race along a course that is undergoing full on thunderstorm.
+You’ll race along a course that is undergoing a full-on thunderstorm.
 Rain and lightning hammer the track, and particle effects are simply impressive.
 You simply have to see that in action to appreciate it.
-As such I’ve provided a video of that track in action, below.
+As such, I’ve provided a video of that track in action, below.

 It’s not without its issues, as Fast RMX suffers from a lack of anti-aliasing.
-This, unfortunately, seems to be the trade-off for providing that a solid 60fps experience.
-While many will either not see this or ignore this while zipping around the tracks.
-When you’re sitting still, this immediately becomes apparent.
+This, unfortunately, seems to be the trade-off for providing a solid 60fps experience.
+Many will either not see this or ignore this while zipping around the tracks.
+However, it’s when you’re sitting still is when this is immediately apparent.
 Jaggies are present everywhere; on the track and on the vehicles.
-It didn’t track from the overall presentation, but for the trained eye is does get bothersome at times.
+It didn’t track from the overall presentation, but for the trained eye, it does get bothersome at times.
 It’s worth mentioning that the jaggies are less visible when you’re playing in docked mode.
 Finally, I know there are many gamers who aren’t a fan of chromatic aberration.
 Thankfully, Shin’en added the ability to toggle that on/off.

-Fast RMX contains several different levels of difficulty called leagues which are available in the championship mode; Subsonic – novice, Supersonic – advanced and Hypersonic – expert.
+Fast RMX contains several different levels of difficulty called leagues, which are available in the championship mode; Subsonic – novice, Supersonic – advanced, and Hypersonic – expert.
 You won’t be able to progress into the higher leagues until you’ve unlocked every track in the previous league first.
-In the higher difficulties, you’ll be greeted by more aggressive AI racers and higher speed races.
-Coming in placed during the championship mode will unlock new vehicles.
-All of which have their own unique stats, and fifteen available in total.
+In the higher difficulties, you’ll be greeted by more aggressive AI racers and higher-speed races.
+Coming in place during the championship mode will unlock new vehicles.
+All of these have their own unique stats, and fifteen available in total.

 Unlike in Fast Racing NEO, which required you to beat a certain league to get access to the Hero Mode, it is present at the start of Fast RMX.
 For me, this is where the real challenge begins.
 Hero Mode requires you to be better than you were in the Championship mode.
 You’ll start out with a full boost bar, which acts like a health bar.
 Boosting will lower the bar amount, as will getting hit.
 You can still fill it up by collecting the boost orbs found on the track, however, once the boost bar is empty, you’re game is over.
 Additionally, falling off a course will also spell the end for you.
 An added challenge that will have gamers attempting to master every course without meeting their fate early.

-Sadly, at the time of the review, two features that were present in Fast Racing NEO are absent.
+Sadly, at the time of the review, two features that were present in Fast Racing NEO were absent.
 That being the time trials and the friend online modes.
-Time trials afforded you the chance to get familiar with the tracks, while you attempted to beat the record set for that track.
-While the online friend mode let you race against your friends.
+Time trials afforded you the chance to get familiar with the tracks, while you attempted to beat the record set for that track, while the online friend mode lets you race against your friends.
 As it stands right now, the online player mode only lets you race against random opponents.
 Both were omitted due to time constraints, as the game was a launch title for the Nintendo Switch.
 Thankfully, Shin’en Multimedia has stated that those two features will be patched into the game shortly.